POL269 Political Data Research

 Please make use of our advice and feedback hours!

-My advice and feedback hours are Tuesday 10.00-11.00 and by appointment.
+My advice and feedback hours are Monday 15.30-16.30 and by appointment.
 You can book your slot via Calendly.
-These meetings will take place in my office (ArtsOne 2.29) or onlive via Teams
+These meetings will take place in my office (ArtsOne 2.29) or online via Teams (if explicitly requested).